Simplified sewerage

-Schematic of a simplified sewer: Smaller diameter pipes are laid at a shallower depth and at a flatter gradient than for conventional sewers.
+Schematic of a simplified sewer: Smaller-diameter pipes are laid at a shallower depth and at a flatter gradient than for conventional sewers.

 Simplified sewerage, also called small-bore sewerage, is a sewer system that collects all household wastewater (blackwater and greywater) in small-diameter pipes laid at fairly flat gradients.
-Simplified sewers are laid in the front yard or under the pavement (sidewalk) or - if feasible - inside the back yard, rather than in the centre of the road as with conventional sewerage.
+Simplified sewers are laid in the front yard or under the pavement (sidewalk) orif feasibleinside the back yard, rather than in the centre of the road as with conventional sewerage.
 It is suitable for existing unplanned low-income areas, as well as new housing estates with a regular layout.
 It allows for a more flexible design.
 With simplified sewerage it is crucial to have management arrangements in place to remove blockages, which are more frequent than with conventional sewers.
-It has been estimated that simplified sewerage reduces investment costs by up to 50% compared to conventional sewerage.

 Simplified sewerage is sometimes also referred to as conventional sewerage with appropriate standards, implying that most conventional sewers are overdesigned.

 The concept of simplified sewerage emerged in parallel in Natal, Brazil and Karachi, Pakistan in the early 1980s without any interaction or communication.

 In both cases particular emphasis was given to community mobilization, an essential element for the success of simplified sewerage.
 In Latin America, and particularly in Brazil, simplified sewerage is also known as condominial sewerage, a term that underscores the importance of community participation in planning and maintenance at the level of a housing block (known as condominio in the Spanish and Portuguese use of the term).